thenexthub/Codira/docs/SIL/Instructions.md

 Note that normally when the SSA value has an address type, there will be a `op_deref` in the SIL DIExpression.
-Because there is no pointer in Swift so you always need to dereference an address-type SSA value to get the value of a source variable.
+Because there is no pointer in Codira so you always need to dereference an address-type SSA value to get the value of a source variable.
 However, if the SSA value is a `alloc_stack`, the `debug_value` is used to indicate the *declaration* of a source variable.
 Or, you can say, used to specify the location